id-studiolab/Digital-Interfaces/assignments/07+08-animistic-design/index.md

     last_timer_mark = time.monotonic()
     timer_duration = duration

-def is_timer_expired():       # Returns True/False
+def is_timer_expired():       # Returns True / False
     return (time.monotonic() - last_timer_mark) > timer_duration
 ```

-So rember:
+**Key idea:**
+The program never stops running — it only checks whether enough time has passed.

+---

+### Remember
+**Blocking:**
-**Blocking**: “Do this, wait, then do the next thing.”
+   “Do this, wait, then do the next thing.”
+**Non-blocking:**
-**Non-blocking**: “Keep checking — act when it’s time.”
+   “Keep checking — act when it’s time.”

+---
+### Assignment goal
-In this assignment we will use this concept to create more complex interactive behaviors.
-It focuses on creating an object with at least two different (opposing) behavioral states that can be triggered by sensors and expressed through various outputs.
+In this assignment, you will use non-blocking code to create more complex interactive behaviors.

-## Assignment Overview

-Your task is to design and program an animistic creature that has a distinct personality expressed through at least two opposing behavioral states (e.g., calm/agitated, shy/curious, sleeping/awake).
-Your prototype should respond to sensor inputs and change its behavior depending on the state it is in.
+Your object must have:
+- At least two opposing behavioral states
+- State changes triggered by sensor input
+- Behaviors expressed through outputs (e.g. LEDs, sound, movement)

+This approach is essential for creating systems that feel responsive, reactive, and alive.

+---

 ## The VarSpeed library